bhky/opennsfw2/README.md

     number of frames, starting from frame 1, i.e., if this is 8, then prediction will only be done on frame 1, 9, 17, etc.
   - `output_video_path` (`Optional[str]`, default `None`):
-    If not `None`, e.g., `out.avi`,
+    If not `None`, e.g., `out.mp4`,
-    an output MJPEG video with the same frame size and frame rate as the input video will be saved via OpenCV.
+    an output MP4 video with the same frame size and frame rate as the input video will be saved via OpenCV.
 The predicted NSFW probability is printed on the top-left corner of each frame.
 Be aware that the output file size could be much larger than the input file size.